Nissan Qashqai Review 2023

 Nissan Qashqai At A Glance

-Ride comfort is much better than the old Qashqai (2014 - 2012) while the fit and finish of the cabin also feels more upmarket.
-A greater distance between the front and rear wheels translates to more space for rear-seat passengers, while the rear doors open 85 degrees.
-That's a very neat party trick, especially if you regularly have to strap a little one into a car seat.
+Ride comfort is much better than the old Qashqai (2014 - 2021), too, while the fit and finish of the cabin also feels more upmarket.
+A greater distance between the front and rear wheels translates to more space for rear-seat passengers, while the rear doors open a full 85 degrees.
+That’s a very neat party trick, especially if you regularly have to strap a little one into a car seat.

-As well as being more spacious than before, it's also considerably classier inside.
-The cabin of the old Qashqai was slightly depressing, with lots of dark-coloured materials and rock hard plastics.
-The new one is now on a par with the brilliant Peugeot 3008 and Mazda CX-30 – but you'll have to lower your expectations if you're expecting it to compete with the Skoda Karoq.
+As well as being more spacious than before, the new Nissan Qashqai is also considerably classier inside.
+The cabin of the old model was slightly depressing, with lots of dark-coloured materials and sub-par plastics.
+The new one is now on a par with the brilliant Peugeot 3008 and Mazda CX-5, if not quite at the same level as premium German competition.

 There’s a range of trim levels to choose from, starting off with the rather basic Visia model.
 We’d recommend looking for an Acenta Premium at the very least (standard kit includes 17-inch alloys, an eight-inch media system and a rear-view camera), while the N-Connecta adds desirable features like 18-inch alloy wheels, a 12.3-inch digital instrument cluster and a nine-inch media system.